 - Tobacco usage

-The average monthly premium for a $10,000 burial insurance is about $50 per month.
+The average monthly premium for a $10,000 burial insurance is about $50.
 The amount might be higher or lower depending on the different factors.

 Fill out our instant BURIAL INSURANCE QUOTE form on this page to get a custom quote.

 - Burial insurance is more affordable compared with pre-paid burial plans.
-You will only need to make a low monthly payment for lifetime insurance coverage.
+You will only need to make a low monthly payment for life insurance coverage.